pydantic/logfire-helm-chart/charts/logfire/README.md

 ## Prerequisites

-There are a number of Pydantic Validation Logfire external prerequisites including PostgreSQL, Dex and Object Storage.
+There are a number of Pydantic Logfire external prerequisites including PostgreSQL, Dex and Object Storage.

 ### Image Secrets